gwen-interpreter/gwen-web/README.md

 Gwen-web is a web automation engine that runs inside the [gwen-interpreter](https://github.com/gwen-interpreter/gwen).
-It allows teams to automate web browsers using language instead of code.
+It allows teams to automate front end web tests by writing acceptance specifications instead of code.
 It aims to bring an interactive capability to automation testing by providing users with an ability to verify commands and debug tests before committing them to an automation cycle.

 Once the tests have been confirmed, gwen-web is able to run the tests sequentially or in parallel.
 It can also target different types